Adamo Cardiac Immunology Lab

 The Adamo Cardiac Immunology Lab seeks a deeper understanding of the relationship between the immune system and cardiac function, with specific attention to B-cell myocardial interactions.

-Aashik Bhalodia studied Molecular and Cellular Biology and Classics at Johns Hopkins University and is interested in the intersection of research and clinical medicine with the intention of attending medical school.
-He has experience working in research labs as well as hospital and outpatient facilities and approaches learning from an interdisciplinary perspective.
-Aashik joins the Adamo Lab in June 2022 after a year of research with the team as an undergraduate student.
-In his spare time, he enjoys following consumer technology, learning about Classical language and history, watching sports, and solving the Rubik’s cube.
+Aashik Bhalodia studied Molecular and Cellular Biology and Classics at Johns Hopkins University and is interested in basic science research and translational medicine.
+Aashik will attend graduate school to study cellular biology and immunology in the context of cardiac pathophysiology.
+He has experience working in basic science research labs as well as hospital and outpatient facilities and approaches research from an interdisciplinary perspective.
+Aashik joined the Adamo Lab in June of 2022 after a year of research with the team as an undergraduate student.
+In his spare time, he enjoys following consumer technology, learning Classical languages and history, watching sports, running, and solving the Rubik’s cube.

 Charles Cohen, Ph.D.